Decorating with red – 16 ways to use this versatile color

 Choosing how and where to use red as part of your room color ideas can create completely different effects.
 Color-drenching with red walls and matching upholstery as red room ideas offers a fully immersive effect.
 In contrast, dialing down the red percentage to a succinct trim on white bedlinen or to the leading edge of a curtain as a red bedroom idea can be equally as thrilling.

-Whether you're looking to redesign an entire room or to introduce elements of red into an existing scheme, these expert ideas, and tips on decorating with red will help guide you in making the best choices for your space.
+Whether you're looking to redesign an entire room or to introduce elements of red into an existing scheme, these expert ideas explain how designers decorate with red paint and use this vibrant hue across decor, guiding you to make the best choices for your space.

 Decorating with red – 11 inspiring ideas for ways to use this bold shade in room schemes